kewynakshlley/kewynakshlley.github.io/about.md

 title: About me
 ---

-I am Software Developer graduated in Information Systems at UFPB (Federal University of Paraíba).
-I'm very fascinated by fields like Infrastructure, Distributed Systems and by the OpenSource philosophy.
+I am a DevOps Engineer currently working for @Virtus, where I've been using tools like Kubernetes, Terraform, Docker, Fluxcd and Amazon Web Services (AWS).
+In my spare time I always try to lerrn things related to infrastructure, distributed systems and the open source philosophy.

 I have in mind that the most effective way to improve is facing problems bigger than myself.